Filene Music Scholarship Information

 Important Dates and Entry Procedure

-Contestants will submit a CD to the Skidmore College Department of Music postmarked by January 15, 2014.
+Contestants may submit via audio or video upload to SlideRoom (see the link on the on-line registration page), or by mailing a CD to the Skidmore College Department of Music postmarked by January 15, 2015.
 Send to:

 Skidmore College Music Department

 815 No. Broadway

 Saratoga Springs, NY 12866

 NOTE: Recordings must be in jewel cases and labeled as follows:

 Name, address and phone number of contestant

 - The Skidmore College Department of Music will retain all recordings.

 - You should contact the department if the receipt of your tape has not been acknowledged by February 1, 2015.